Skip to content Skip to footer

 Juror for Historical Worldbuilding

-As the scientific director of MAMUZ, overseeing a collection spanning 40,000 years of human history, and responsible for a comprehensive exhibition, collection, and historical outdoor area, Franz is one of the key figures in the modern interpretation of of pre- and early history in Austria.
+As the scientific director of MAMUZ, overseeing a collection spanning 40,000 years of human history, and responsible for a comprehensive exhibition, collection, and historical outdoor area, Franz is one of the key figures in the modern interpretation of pre- and early history in Austria.
 His extensive study of people’s lives through history and his constant contact with other experts make him an ideal evaluator of the historical integrity of our submissions.

 Roman Schett: